Developing-Developer2019/ToDoListManager/README.md

 # To Do List Manager

+This project is a learning piece for GraphQL and Specflow.
+It is not intended for any other use.

 ## User Story:
 - Users can interact with the application through a web interface (MVC).
 - Users can create, modify, and delete tasks.